MathiasGruber/plmd/README.md

 ```
 See below on how to install this locally on the DTU HPC

-* The module furthermore requires numpy, matplotlib, and pylab modules to be installed

 * The scripts were specifically designed to run at the DTU HPC cluster: http://www.cc.dtu.dk, but may work elsewhere, with appropriate modifications, as well

+* The module furthermore requires numpy, matplotlib, and pylab modules to be properly installed.
+As such, on the DTU HPC, it requires that you are logged in on the backend nodes!

-* The module also requires python 2.7.
+* The module requires python 2.7.
 On the DTU HPC, python 2.7 can be loaded by typing the following:
 ```
 module load python/2.7.3
 ```